Skip to main content

 Organoids

 Three-dimensional tissue cultures that are derived from stem cells.
-Organoids are self-organized cultures that can be crafted to replicate much of the complexity of an organ to characterize and test various therapeutic approaches.
+Organoids are self-organized cultures that can be crafted to replicate much of the complexity of an organ to characterize and test various therapeutic modalities.
 For AS, brain cortical organoids have been developed for every genotype.

 Outcome Measures